-It’s winter season and it’s time to tuck your valuable classic chevy car away for the winter.
-It might seem easy to just park your car in the garage or drive it into a storage unit but, if you don’t know how to store a car for winter, it can have a detrimental impact on the integrity of the car and motor.
+It’s growing cold outside and it’s time to tuck your valuable classic chevy car away for the winter.
+It might seem easy to just park your car in the garage or drive it into a storage unit, but if you don’t know how to store a car for winter, it can have a detrimental impact on the integrity of the car and motor.
 Classic cars can be very valuable and it’s important that they are taken care of properly.
-Make sure you aren’t unintentionally damaging your car with these eleven must-know tips for classic car storage.
+Ensure you aren’t unintentionally damaging your car with these eleven must-know tips for classic car storage.

 1. Detail the Vehicle